hanjingo/doc/NET/firewall.md

 - Export logs to a centralized system (SIEM) for correlation and alerting.
 - Keep rule change history and use automated tools to detect redundant or shadowed rules.

 ## Limitations and evasion techniques

-- Firewall cannot protect against attacks carried over allowed protocols (e.g., malware over HTTPS) without deeper inspection.
+- A firewall cannot protect against attacks carried over allowed protocols (e.g., malware over HTTPS) without deeper inspection.
 - Encrypted traffic (TLS) limits payload inspection; solutions include TLS interception (proxying) or endpoint controls.
 - Attackers can attempt to tunnel disallowed protocols over allowed ones; application awareness and content inspection mitigate this.

 ## Troubleshooting tips

 - If a flow is blocked, test with packet captures on both sides of the firewall to see where drops occur.
 - Check rule ordering and explicitly look for matching rules and hit counts.
 - Verify NAT and port forwarding rules when external clients cannot reach published services.

 ## References